-Having given talks and written blog posts about automated testing in Drupal, I’m currently in the planning phase of a book and potentially some accompanying screencasts about it, focussing on Drupal 8.
+Having given talks and workshops, been a guest on podcasts and written articles about automated testing in Drupal, I’m currently in the planning phase of a book and potentially some accompanying screencasts about it, focussing on Drupal 8.

 I’m still thinking about what use-cases to cover and examples to include, but here are some of the things I’m considering:

 - What things to test, and what not to test

 - The different types of available tests, and when to use each

 - What happens when I run a test?